 Consider if you require assistance at the craft show; to help cover your booth, to transport your product and display or to lend a hand with setup/takedown.
 Confirm the date with your helper, have them commit and ask them to mark it in their calendar.
 This way you’ll avoid a scramble to find a helper the day of when your friend totally forgets she said she’d help and can no longer make it because she has to take her kid to soccer practice.

 Although setting a goal may not seem like a high-priority, urgent task, this is a crucial step many handmade vendors skip over.
 Without a goal, how do you plan?
 Do you want to make $100 or $1000 by the end of the craft show?
-Planning product, creating stock, marketing the event, selling tactics, etc. all change drastically based on that number.
+Planning products, creating stock, marketing the event, selling tactics, etc. all change drastically based on that number.

 Without a goal, you’re simply hoping for the best and won’t be clear on whether the event was successful or not.
 Making $1000 sounds amazing!
-But if your table fees, parking, travel, wages and production costs add up to $800, is $200 profit still a success?
+But if your table fees, parking, travel, wages, and production costs add up to $800, is $200 profit still a success?
 If you were hoping for $1000 profit to be able to purchase that new sewing machine, probably not.

 Set a goal based on how much money you want to make at the event and even in the weeks after the event from wholesale orders, repeat customers or new newsletter subscribers ready to purchase.

-If you’re over setting goals, thinking it’s a useless tasks, I think you’ll love Chapter 3 of my ebook.
+If you’re over setting goals, thinking it’s a useless task, I think you’ll love Chapter 3 of my ebook.
 I’m a huge self-help book junkie and have read a lot on the subject of goal setting and achieving.
 I’ve shared some of the most effective tips I’ve learned from the countless books I’ve read.

 Permits, payments & policies

 All covered in detail in Chapter 5 of MAKE MORE MONEY AT CRAFT FAIRS so just a brief overview here.
-You must ensure you have the proper business licenses, permits and insurance to even be selling your products, let alone selling them at a public event.
+You must ensure you have the proper business licenses, permits, and insurance to even be selling your products, let alone selling them at a public event.

 Put your own store policies into place as well.
 Will you accept returns if someone finds something down the aisle they like better and want their money back?
 Will you do a swap with another vendor if they want to trade one of your products for one of theirs?
 Will you put an item on hold while someone runs to the bank machine?
 For how long?
 Many people don’t end up coming back.